jmhuie/SlicerBiomech/README.md

 2. In the "Transforms" module, create a linear transformation.
 3. Apply the transformation to your segmentation node.
 Note: it is recommended that you make a copy of your segmentation node first.
 4. In the "Segment Slice Geometry" module, choose your transformed segmentation node and original, untransformed volume as the inputs.
 Note: At this time, a reference volume node is required for this procedure to work.
+Also, calculating the mean voxel intensity does not work when applying a transform.